athoune/medua/README.md

 Some server doesn't like multiple connection, and answer 429.

 The file is split in 1Mb chunks.
+The `Range` header is used to pick the right chunk.
 Connection is done with a timeout.
 Downloading a chunk has an other timeout.
 Failed download destroy the downloader.